MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Knowing the framework for the relationship will avoid some awkward situations.
 I've seen a mentoring relationship go on for several months longer than it needed to because the mentee didn't know how to tell their mentor they wanted a change.

-## Have a direction you are heading and help them understand why something is important
+## Map out the direction you are heading

 * What does the journey look like, why do we want you to go through this
 * Mentors that connected the current learning to the why had happier mentees